nhsuk/see-a-gp/views/bacterial-vaginosis/main-content.md

  Partners don’t need treatment.

-### Recurrent bacterial vaginosis
+### Recurring bacterial vaginosis

-It's common for BV to return.
-More than half of women treated for BV find their symptoms return, usually within three months.
+It's common for BV to come back.
+More than half of women treated for BV find their symptoms return, usually within 3 months.

-If you keep getting BV you may be referred to a specialist in STIs for further treatment.

-## What causes bacterial vaginosis

-Bacterial vaginosis happens when there's a change in the natural balance of bacteria in your vagina.
-What causes this to happen isn’t fully known.

-BV is not an STI, but women who are sexually active and have had a change of partner are more likely to have it, including women in same-sex relationships.

-## Bacterial vaginosis in pregnancy

-If you develop BV in pregnancy, there is a small risk of complications, such as premature birth or miscarriage.

-However, BV causes no problems in the majority of pregnancies
+You’ll need to take treatment for longer (for up to 6 months) if you keep getting BV (you get it more than twice in 6 months).

+Your GP or sexual health clinic can help you identify if something is triggering your BV, such as your period or sex.

 ## Things you can do yourself

-Avoiding anything that may upset the natural balance of bacteria in the vagina may help.
+To help relieve the symptoms and prevent BV from returning:

 <article class="panel panel--binary">
   <section class="panel__column">